cossatot/eq-slip-rate-variability-paper/manuscript/reviews/response_letter.md

 simply the square of the first.

 Just to reiterate, the arithmetic coefficient of variation for the lognormal distribution is the standard definition.
+It is also equivalent to the geometric coefficient of variation for a theoretical longormal distribution (although not necessarily for sample-based estimates).

 The reviewer's confusion may stem from the fact that there are two equations for the coefficient of variation that get regularly passed around.
 However, as I